OUR BOARD

 Chris L. Heavey, Ph.D.

-Dr. Chris L. Heavey is the executive vice president and provost at the University of Nevada, Las Vegas (UNLV).
-In this role, he serves as the university’s chief academic officer and works closely with the president in overseeing academic, administrative, and budgetary policies and priorities for the campus.
-As a professor of psychology, he conducts research to improve understanding of the inner experience and its relationship to mental health.
+As a professor of psychology, his research focuses on improving understanding of the inner experience and its relationship to mental health.
 He is one of the nation’s leading scholars in the thoughts and feelings that make up the consciousness of people as they go about their everyday lives.

 Cross symbol